cerorziks/genomics-helicobacter-pylori/README.md

-# Prokka: rapid prokaryotic genome annotation
+# Bioinformatic tutorial for Helicobater pylori